How long will my super last in retirement?

 Q: What if my super balance is less than I expected?

-If your super balance doesn’t match your expectations, there are still plenty of things you can do to grow your super for retirement.
+A: If your super balance doesn’t match your expectations, there are still plenty of things you can do to help grow your super for retirement.

 - Consolidate your super accounts